tomcarpenter/MethodsforDataScience/Module 2/M2 Lab 4 - Power 1/Mod2_Lab4_-_Power1.md

 ![](Mod2_Lab4_-_Power1_files/figure-markdown_strict/unnamed-chunk-12-1.png)

+(A full review of ggplot2 is outside the scope of this tutorial, but I would encourage you to familiarize yourself with it.
+There are many great web tutorials and books devoted to this fantastic visualization tool.)

 You can modify the above code for different sample sizes and ranges, but the rest stays the same.
 You can easily see with the graph that 80% power (red dashed line) would take 180 participants per group for a *d*